We believe every EU citizen in the UK should be aware of their rights and be able to play a full and active part in

 Speaks English and Bulgarian

 He joins New Europeans after working as a marketing strategist for a London-based social impact communications agency.
-At New Europeans, Borimir adapts our work to the current COVID-19 context, and as the Transition Period for Brexit comes to an end.
+At New Europeans, Borimir adapts our work to the current COVID-19 context, and as we adjust to life after Brexit.

 Speaks English, Czech, Slovak and Romanes